L-Ignatova/property-crawler/README.md

 # Web crawler
 ## for real estate prices in Sofia districts

-Calculates average and mean property prices for Sofia districts (and shows the number of listed entries in each) in popular Bulgarian real estate website imot.bg
+Calculates average and mean property prices (w/ 2 & 3 rooms) for Sofia districts in popular Bulgarian real estate website imot.bg.
+Also shows the number of entries for each district.

-Currently the baseUrl is just a sample from the website.
-The website generates only up to 1,000 entries from chosen parameters so more url's to iterate through are needed for a bigger sample size for each district.
+Currently, the program iterates through the urls associated with about half of the districts from the website.
+The website generates only up to 1,000 entries from chosen parameters so the url corresponding to each district is needed for a bigger sample size.

 ### Languages
 Python 3.7